MetaMask/snaps/packages/examples/README.md

 ## Overview

-The following is a list of the snaps in this directory:
+The following is a list of the snaps in this directory.

+### Key management & signing

 - [**`packages/bip32`**](./packages/bip32): This snap demonstrates how to use the `snap_getBip32Entropy` and `snap_getBip32PublicKey` methods to derive